Porsche Taycan Technical Specs Confirmed

 We can also expect to see a Cross Turismo version of the Taycan in the future.
 Porsche has confirmed that the Taycan will have a wagon-like crossover version added to the model line.
 This model variation was premiered by the Mission E Cross Turismo concept.

 The only other piece of information many are clamoring for is price.
 Porsche has yet to release the MSRP for the Taycan, leaving many to wondering this model can fiscally fit into their future.
 If money is no object go ahead apply to reserve your Taycan.
-Pre-orders are now open which you can access here.

 Want to learn more about what Porsche models have to offer?
 Compare the Porsche Cayenne vs. Maserati Levante with our team.